COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Address Toxicity.
 In my experience, mold toxicity, because of the way it disrupts the immune system is the most common cause of mast cell activation.
 Because removing mold toxins (and other toxins) and treating mold colonization or other biotoxin related illness (Lyme, bartonella, etc.) can trigger mast cell activation, stabilizing mast cells and blocking histamine receptors, for some people, can make the treatment move along more smoothly.

 • Address Digestion & the Microbiome.
 Undigested food in the lower digestive tract can be a source of fermentation, toxicity and inflammation.
-Some individuals can benefit from support with digestive enzymes and a supplement called Betain HCl.
+Some individuals can benefit from support with digestive enzymes and a supplement called Betaine HCl.
 If mold toxicity is present, which again in my experience, usually is, then removing mold toxins and treating yeast and mold in the digestive tract become the priorities.
 Many individuals can’t tolerate probiotics or anti-fungal herbs, supplements or medication until the mold toxins are starting to be removed with mold toxin binders.

-• Address the Hormonal Stress Response - It’s easy for one to hope that supplements and medication will do all the work, and then not take seriously, the idea of lowering stress in their lives.
+• Address the Hormonal Stress Response - It’s easy for one to hope that supplements and medication will do all the work, and then not take seriously the idea of lowering stress in their lives.
 If people don’t heed this in the beginning, they often will learn that their healing is dependent on them addressing the faulty rewiring that can occur as a result of mast cell activation and brain inflammation.
-On the other side of all of these health issues, most people find that they have disassembled and rebuilt their lives In ways they never would have but for becoming sick.
+On the other side of all of these health issues, most people find that they have disassembled and rebuilt their lives in ways they never would have but for becoming sick.
 Self-care becomes a priority along with attention to diet, sleep and exercise (as tolerated).
 Healthy relationships with appropriate boundaries becomes the new standard.
 Work that might have once been stressful and mostly ego promoting is replaced by work that is more satisfying and meaningful.

 • Neural Retraining.
 This treatment isn't specific to mast cell activation.
 One program in particular is the Dynamic Neural Retraining System, created by Annie Hopper.
 A similar program that I have less experience with is the Gupta Program Brain Training.
 Both are based on the understanding of neuroplasticity and our ability to essentially rewire our brain to strengthen pathways that are less triggering for us.
 Even before addressing toxicity, there can be dramatic results.